Tonnyderrick/alx-airbnb-database/database-adv-script/README.md

 ### 2. Window Function: Rank Properties by Total Bookings
 This query ranks all properties based on how many bookings they have received.
 It uses the `RANK()` window function over the booking count, grouped by property.

+### 2. Window Function: Rank Properties by Total Bookings (Using ROW_NUMBER)
+This query uses a subquery to count bookings per property and applies `ROW_NUMBER()` to assign a unique rank based on the number of bookings (descending).
+Useful for uniquely ranking properties even if some have the same count.